-In family systems therapy, understanding the mechanisms of intergenerational anxiety transmission offers significant hope for change.
-As the understanding of anxiety transfer deepens, the level of differentiation within the family rises, and the child, who has served as the "symptom bearer" and conduit for systemic anxiety, is released from this enforced role.
+In family systems therapy, understanding of the mechanisms of intergenerational anxiety transmission offers significant hope for change.
+As such understanding deepens, the level of differentiation within the family rises, and the child, who has served as the “symptom bearer” and conduit for systemic anxiety, is released from this enforced role.
 However, childhood obesity presents a unique clinical challenge.
-Unlike other familial dynamics, powerful social and cultural forces operate here to normalize, blur, and disguise the intergenerational transmission.
-Under the guise of "health" and "parental care," the projective mechanism is socially legitimized, making it exceptionally difficult for both parent and therapist to unmask the latent anxiety driving the behavior.
+Unlike other familial dynamics, powerful social and cultural forces operate here to normalize, blur, and disguise intergenerational transmission.
+Under the guise of “health” and “parental care,” the projective mechanism is socially legitimized, making it exceptionally difficult for both parent and therapist to unmask the latent anxiety driving the behavior.

 Consequently, clinical intervention may shift its focus from the child to the parent.
-The child is neither the "problem" nor the guilty party; rather, they are the one paying the somatic price.
-Therapeutic work with parents requires a stance of radical empathy, acceptance, and non-judgment, as parents are often fully convinced they are acting in their child's best interest.
-The core therapeutic goal is to enable the parent to "reclaim" the contemptible, rejected parts of their own self that have been projected onto the child.
+The child is neither the “problem” nor the guilty party; rather, they are the one paying the somatic price.
+Therapeutic work with parents requires a stance of radical empathy, acceptance, and nonjudgment, as parents are often fully convinced they are acting in their child’s best interest.
+The core therapeutic goal is to enable the parent to “reclaim” the contemptible, rejected parts of their own self that have been projected onto the child.
 When the parent succeeds in connecting with their own internal pain rather than projecting it, the transmission halts.
-In this space of healing, the parental figure can undergo a transformation, shifting from an unconscious source of projection into a benevolent, protective presence.
+In this space of healing, the parental figure can undergo a transformation, shifting from an unconscious source of projection to a benevolent, protective presence.

 On a broader public health level, these findings underscore the need for a paradigm shift in obesity prevention.
 While numerous nutritional and educational programs have yet to achieve a significant breakthrough, interventions that actively involve parents have demonstrated greater efficacy.
-This study adds another layer to this direction: effective parental involvement cannot be limited to behavioral guidance regarding nutrition.
-To be transformative, intervention may incorporate an intra-psychic dimension, addressing the intergenerational emotional legacy of shame and the unconscious dynamics that fuel the "somatic paradox".
+This study adds another layer in this direction: effective parental involvement cannot be limited to behavioral guidance regarding nutrition.
+To be transformative, interventions may need to incorporate an intra-psychic dimension, addressing the intergenerational emotional legacy of shame and the unconscious dynamics that fuel the somatic paradox.

 Conclusion

 This study sought to shift the analytical gaze from the biomedical and behavioral aspects of childhood obesity toward the intergenerational and intra-psychic dynamic unfolding within the family.
-The proposed model reveals how the child’s body becomes an arena where traumatic memories of shame and rejection are deposited, sanctioned by social norms of "health" and "responsibility".
-However, identifying the dynamics of the "Contemptible Self" is not a verdict but an opening for repair.
-By summoning "Angels in the Nursery" and revitalizing the benevolent aspects of the parent's psyche, the covert transmission can be halted, replacing the critical gaze with one of compassion.
-Ultimately, the key to the child's well-being lies not in the strict management of the plate, but in healing the profound bond between the parent and their own past, and consequently, between parent and child.
+The proposed model reveals how the child’s body becomes an arena in which traumatic memories of shame and rejection are deposited, sanctioned by social norms of “health” and “responsibility.”
+However, identifying the dynamics of the contemptible self is not a verdict but an opening for repair.
+By summoning angels in the nursery and revitalizing the benevolent aspects of the parent’s psyche, the covert transmission can be halted, replacing the critical gaze with one of compassion.
+Ultimately, the key to the child’s well-being lies not in strict management of the plate, but in healing the profound connection between the parent and their own past—and, consequently, between the parent and their child.

 References